Deencoding/propertyfind_api_java/README.md

 - GET /users – Retrieve all users (Admin only)
 - GET /users/{id} – Retrieve a user by ID

-### Authentication

-- JWT authentication is used for protected endpoints.

 ### Database